 This includes rape/sexual assault, child abuse, physical and psychological torture, descriptive crime scenes, and descriptive sex scenes.

-each separated into three parts:
+For clarity reasons, I’ve separated each book into three parts:

-- My Thoughts about the books
+- My thoughts about the books

 - Teaser (short passage from the books)